Ovyl/ovyl-zephyr-modules/config/INTEGRATION.md

 The module provides shell commands for configuration management:

-- `ovyl_config list` - List all configuration values
+- `ovyl_config list` - List all configuration values as a hex dump from the device memory.
 - `ovyl_config reset_nvs` - Reset all NVS entries to defaults
 - `ovyl_config reset_config` - Reset only resettable entries to defaults